|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 - Best for mobile devices: Adobe Premiere Rush

-How we selected the best video editing software for YouTube
+How we chose the best video editing software for YouTube

-In picking our best video editing software for YouTube, we looked at 10 of the top products and evaluated their editing tools, titling and graphics options, how the software handles audio, and selections of transitions and effects.
+In picking our best video editing software for YouTube, we looked at 10 top products.
+We evaluated their editing tools, titling and graphics options, how the software handles audio, and selections of transitions and effects.
 We also paid close attention to the types of files they can import and play, as well as the video formats and resolutions that they output.
-We looked specifically at each software’s limitations to decide if they were deal-breakers, and, finally, we assessed ease of use.
+We looked specifically at each software’s limitations to decide if they were deal-breakers.
+Finally, we assessed their ease of use.
 The best software in the world doesn’t do anyone any good if no one can figure out how to use it.

 Our evaluations come from direct testing by professional editors, as well as conversations with other industry professionals.
 We also looked at reviews left by typical users to get an idea of how editors of different experience levels feel about the software.